Soil: Buffering

 The resistance of soil to change in pH, as a result of the addition of acid or basic material, is a measure of the buffering capacity of a soil and (for a particular soil type) increases as the CEC increases.
 Hence, pure sand has almost no buffering ability, though soils high in colloids (whether mineral or organic) have high buffering capacity.
 Buffering occurs by cation exchange and neutralisation.
 However, colloids are not the only regulators of soil pH.
 The role of carbonates should be underlined, too.
 More generally, according to pH levels, several buffer systems take precedence over each other, from calcium carbonate buffer range to iron buffer range.

-The addition of a small amount of highly basic aqueous ammonia to a soil will cause the ammonium to displace hydronium ions from the colloids, and the end product is water and colloidally fixed ammonium, but little permanent change overall in soil pH.

-The addition of a small amount of lime, Ca(OH)2, will displace hydronium ions from the soil colloids, causing the fixation of calcium to colloids and the evolution of CO2 and water, with little permanent change in soil pH.

-The above are examples of the buffering of soil pH.
-The general principal is that an increase in a particular cation in the soil water solution will cause that cation to be fixed to colloids (buffered) and a decrease in solution of that cation will cause it to be withdrawn from the colloid and moved into solution (buffered).
-The degree of buffering is often related to the CEC of the soil; the greater the CEC, the greater the buffering capacity of the soil.

 Redox

 Soil chemical reactions involve some combination of proton and electron transfer.
 Oxidation occurs if there is a loss of electrons in the transfer process while reduction occurs if there is a gain of electrons.
 Reduction potential is measured in volts or millivolts.
 Soil microbial communities develop along electron transport chains, forming electrically conductive biofilms, and developing networks of bacterial nanowires.

-Redox factors in soil development, where formation of redoximorphic color features provides critical information for soil interpretation.
+Redox factors act on soil development, with redoximorphic color features providing critical information for soil interpretation.
 Understanding the redox gradient is important to managing carbon sequestration, bioremediation, wetland delineation, and soil-based microbial fuel cells.